If you want to travel from KL to Langkawi Island overland, there are a few options available.

 Sri Maju Group, Transnasional and Nice Bus

-The duration of the bus journey from TBS to Alor Setar is around 6 and a half hours.
+The duration of the bus journey from TBS to Alor Setar is around 6 and a half hours (depending on traffic).

 Once you arrive at Alor Setar's Shahab Perdana Bus Terminal, you have the option of taking a taxi to Kuala Kedah Jetty (around 20 - 25 RM) or a slow, but cheap bus (less than 2 RM).